jieezhong/jieezhong.github.io/_pages/research.md

 "The Impacts of Light and Noise Exposure on Human Capital Formation: Evidence from Wind Farm Operation" (Joint with Thao Duong)

-"The Lifelong Impact of Pre-Kindergarten Education" (Joint with Maya Mikdash)
+"The Lifelong Impact of Pre-Kindergarten Education" (Joint with Maya Mikdash, Data Approved)

 "Breaking the School-to-Prison Pipeline: The Role of Alternative Education" (Joint with Maya Mikdash)

-"Measuring the Negative Impacts of Teachers: Disciplined Teachers and Student Outcomes" (Joint with Maya Mikdash)